Sermons on Isaiah

 Following Jesus – Week 1

-Isaiah 40-55 are called the ‘comfort poems.’
+Isaiah chapters 40-55 are called the ‘comfort poems.’
 They are a backdrop to the Gospel of Matthew.
 They tell of the Messiah’s return and hope of the promised Kingdom of God (Isaiah 52:1-10).
 Matthew is diligent to make clear that fulfillment of the entire story of the Hebrew Bible is found in Jesus.
 He begins the Gospel with the genealogy from the promise to Abraham (Matthew 1:1-17).
-Immerse ourselves in the story because we still have a part to play in…
+Immerse ourselves in the story because we still have a part to play…

 Walk Wisely – Week 2